The European “Twin it!” campaign to create digital 3D models of cultural objects

 The Roman Heidentor Gate

 The current state of the Heidentor will be compared across various eras in history.
-To do this, a drone will first be used to record the Heidentor as it stands today and will create a 3D model of the monument.
+To achieve this, a drone will first be used to record the Heidentor as it stands today and will create a 3D model of the monument.
 In addition, two further 3D models based on various representations – such as a watercolour painting by Rudolf von Alt from 1837 and photographs from the early 20th century – will be created and then combined for comparison.
 The results of the digitisation will be made available on the websites of the supervising institutions as well as in Kulturpool and forwarded to Europeana.

 Campaign finale